johnbeech/advent-of-code-2022/README.md

-# Advent of Code Template
+# Advent of Code 2022

-Advent of Code Template using Node JS for Current Year.
+My solutions for Advent of Code 2022.

 ## Setup

-If using the Advent of Code Template repo; click [**`Use this template`**](https://github.com/johnbeech/advent-of-code-nodejs-template/generate) and set a new repository name.

 Clone this repo, then run `npm install` to install dependencies.

-If this a brand new repository, run: `node setup` to configure it for Current Year and check in the changes.

 ## Running